mini-kep/documentation/docs/custom_api.md

 By default custom API returns CSV file.
 This file is:

-- viewable in browswer (download does not start)
+- viewable in browser (download does not start)
 - readable by R/pandas

 Optional  ```{finaliser}``` may alter output format.